 Additional studies that support these findings include:

-Several additional studies reported that greater leaching of phthalates and antimony (used as a catalyst in the polycondensation of PET) occurs with short duration exposure to higher temperatures, such as those that occur during transit and storage of PET Bottles.
+Several additional studies reported that greater leaching of phthalates and antimony (used to make PET plastic) occurs with short duration exposure to higher temperatures, like when bottles are shipped and stored.

 A study published in Environmental Health Perspectives in 2011 found after examining 500 different types of plastic food containers that “data suggest that almost all commercially available plastic items would leach detectable amounts of chemicals having estrogenic activity once such items are exposed to boiling water, sunlight, and/or microwaving.”

-Plastics are known for leaching chemicals that have estrogenic activity (EA).
+Plastics are known for leaching chemicals that have estrogenic activity, called endocrine disrupters (EDs).
 But what does that mean for your health?

 Chemicals with EA will disrupt the normal functioning of your endocrine system.
 This system regulates your body’s functions through a network of glands (thyroid gland, ovaries, etc.) and the hormones (insulin, estrogen, etc.) they produce.
 Hormones bind to receptors in organs and tissues that recognize and respond to specific hormones.